 With her encouragement and support for Rock in his first comic role, you could tell this pair were both having fun in their roles and they had a great off-screen friendship.
 This on-screen romantic coupling leading the way for some fabulous and inspiring montages and split-screen moments.
 Day also wears a fabulously flattering on-screen wardrobe for this film designed by the much Oscar-nominated Jean Louis.

 This film was nominated for five Oscars and rightly so after it’s unique and then daring casting and their delivery of this sparkling script.
 In this the first of three movies with Rock Hudson and Doris Day in an on-screen romance.
 With the audiences clamouring for more movies between these two firm acting friends.
 They didn’t have long to wait with Doris making our Day with Hudson answering her call for an on-screen Lover Come Back in 1961..

 The Fourth Doris Day Blogathon 2020 No 8

 This blog post was added to Love Letters to Old Hollywood‘s Fourth Doris Day Blogathon.
 Other films with this cast include Doris Day in With Six You Get Egg Roll, Teacher’s Pet, The Thrill of it All and Young at Heart.
 I also wrote a tribute on her HERE when she passed away.
-Rock Hudson also starred in McMillan, Dynasty and Avalanche.
-Thelma Ritter starred in Alfred Hitchcock Presents.
+Rock Hudson also starredin McMillan and Wife, McMillan, Dynasty and in Avalanche.
+Thelma Ritter stars in Alfred Hitchcock Presents.
 Tony Randall in Down with Love and Happy Days.
 Nick Adams starred in Teacher’s Pet.